SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     ✓ ``weak``
     ``requires_stored_property_inits`` TR: I don't think we're documenting this one, but find out.

-    ✓ Keep an eye out for ``call_arguments(arguments)``, which is coming soon.
+    Keep an eye out for ``call_arguments(arguments)``, which is coming soon.
-    (We know the behavior of this attribute, so I'm going to document it now.
+    Update from Ted: We're not going to document this for WWDC.

     Keep an eye out for ``abstract``, which is coming soon (probably for WWDC).
     "I don't provide an implementation, but subclasses **must**."
     Similar to a class cluster in ObjC.
+    Update from Ted:
+    "We discussed using @abstract for CoreData.
+    Doug is talking to Ben Trumbull today [4/24/14] about our actual plan there, and we shall see if is still needed."
+    TODO: Follow up next week.

     Keep an eye out for ``virtual``, which is coming soon (probably not for WWDC).
     "It's not there yet, but it'll be there at runtime, trust me."